datvu352k4/quadruped_hust/README.md

 python3 go2_train.py
 ```

 Note: You can adjust environment and training hyperparameters directly in the train and env configuration files.

 ### 2. Control Mode (Joystick) 🎮

 To control the robot manually using a joystick:

-    Source the workspace:

 ```
 . install/setup.bash
 ```